Waleapollo/Wale-Portfolio/index.md

 ##  Portfolio

-Present is my Data science portfolio that is filled with independent, self-research projects that I have taken interest in and have taken pride in sharing.
+Below is my Data science portfolio that is filled with independent, self-research projects that I have taken interest in and have great pride in sharing.

 ### Project 1: Racial disparity in the UK

-In this project I wanted to explore and raise questions on the racial disparity that occurs in the UK and use the power of data to understand where these issues make occur.
+In this project I wanted to explore and raise questions on the racial disparity that occurs in the UK and use the power of data to understand where these issues may occur.
-I gathered goverment data from various sources ( predominantly gov.uk ) regadring this question, explored and visualized it using a variation of graphs.
+I gathered goverment data from various sources ( predominantly gov.uk ) regadring this question, explored, wrangled and visualized it using a variation of graphs all within R